 I Went Shopping.
 This game requires at least two players.
 Each person takes a turn repeating the current grocery list and adding a new item in alphabetical order.
 “I went shopping and bought an apple.”
 “I went shopping and bought an apple and a banana.”
 “I went shopping and bought an apple, a banana, and a cookie.”
 “I went shopping and bought an apple, a banana, a cookie and a d_____.”
 I love this game for both listening and memory!

 Who Comes Next?
 The Pictureka deck of cards is so silly, but very useful for brain training.
 In this game, the parent calls out two of the card’s characters and the child must find the characters and place them in the order mentioned.
 Next time, list three characters.
 The next time, four characters.
 And, so on to increase the listening skills and short term memory.

 Circle This.
 I love this activity.
-Download the Circle This Worksheet and place it in a page protector so you can use the same page over and over again.
+Download the Circle This activity sheet (below) and place it in a page protector so you can use the same page over and over again.

 Here’s what you do… Give your child a dry erase marker.
 On the first day say, “Circle all the B’s.”
 That’s it.
 Your child should go from left to right through the letter rows and circle all the B’s.